-Whatever it may be, just make sure it’s a goal that is on-par with your audience, seeing as you won’t have too many chances to make your landing page convert according to your wishes.
-And your audience is the main key to manage to make an impression.
+Whatever it may be, just make sure it’s a goal that is on par with your audience, seeing as you won’t have too many chances to make your landing page convert according to your wishes.
+And your audience is the main key to managing to make an impression.

 The first thing to consider here would be to use AI and machine learning.
 This is something that will give your landing page a competitive edge, and here’s why: AI provides more than just segmentation.

 Segmenting according to age, income and educational background is a great way to do business, but on the other hand, these are not the only segments you can use, in order to personalize the experience.

 AI and machine learning, on the other hand, will help your business create more life-like, one-on-one segments that will help your personalization efforts immensely.